 While they’re healthy in moderation, nuts also have a ton of fat.
 But as long as you don’t overdo it, there’s no reason that your parrot can’t have a few nuts as a treat every now and again.

-What Foods Are Toxic to Parrots?
+The 5 Foods That Are Toxic to Parrots

 Whether you’re planning a movie night, game night, or just a night to indulge in snacks, chances are that you’ll have more than just popcorn around.
 But what else out of the snack bowl can you feed your parrot?
 More importantly, what foods can harm your parrot?